json-tian/News-Feed-RSS-Scraper/README.md

 First made as a culminating project for the course "ICS 4U1".

-*NOTE* Scoring functionality no longer works.
+NOTE: Scoring functionality no longer works.
 The algorithm depends on Wikipedia sites.